Chronicle

 7/26/1749; Brotherly treatment by intoxicated visitors

-7/26/1749 Seneca Visitors provided with presents from Bethlehem
+7/26/1749 Seneca visitors provided with presents from Bethlehem

-7/26/1749 Five Nations Plan of visit by Bethlehem leaders
+7/26/1749 Five Nations of the Haudenosaunee plan of visit by Bethlehem leaders

 1750